ianegordon/Safi/README.md

 # Safi
 Swift Mathematics Package

-WARNING: May NOT produce correct answers
+WARNING: This framework may NOT produce strictly correct answers.